Dr. Mark Humphrys

 The script

-Get latest images from the NLI (see above) tagged with these tags and make a web page to display them.
+Get latest images tagged with this tag, and make a web page to display them.

 For example: